On functions with given boundary data and convex constraints on the gradient: Existence of minimizing curves

-\begin{rmk} The pseudo-distance defined in Def. \ref{distance} is not a distance in general, since $K(x)$ does not need to be symmetric.
-However, from now on, we will refer to $d$ as ``distance". \end{rmk}
+\begin{rmk} The pseudo-distance defined in Definition \ref{distance} is not a distance in general, since $K(x)$ does not need to be symmetric.
+However, from now on, we will refer to $d$ as ``distance". \end{rmk} \begin{rmk} It is important to point out that, with our definition of $d$,